learn-co-curriculum/cssi-3.3-js-libraries/Readme.md

 ### Using External Libraries

-We've see that we can save our javascript in external files, then include them via `script` tags.
+We've seen that we can save our javascript in external files, then include them via `script` tags.
 This is a good engineering practice even when we aren’t using someone else’s code.
 Keeping functions in different files and loading them with `script` lets us see the different pieces of our app in the file structure.

 To include javascript into your html page, use the `<script>` tag.
 When you want to use an external library, point the src attribute to the url of the library you want to use.
 Like this:
 ```html